The Top Ten Oil Paintings for Father’s Day

 Black lines on white, some blue and yellow.
-A prime mover of the De Stijl, or The Style, Dutch art movement, Mondrian’s works explore order and spirituality through the use of line and color.
+A prime mover of the De Stijl, or The Style, Dutch art movement, Mondrian’s works explores order and spirituality through the use of line and color.
 His works utilized primary colors and black lines.
 To Mondrian, the use of double lines gave his work a more dynamic expression.
 A pattern forms and is explored by the viewer.
-An artistic tetras, this work would suit a home with a similar decor and holistic exploration as its composition.
+Artistic tetra, this work would suit a home with similar decor and holistic exploration as its composition.
 Mondrian was just as particular with his studio, recreating his art on the walls and furniture of his studio, interchanging the patterns to better suit his creative mood.

 3. From The Lake I, Georgia O’Keefe

 Most of us think of Georgia O’Keefe’s flowers, and also the fact that somewhere in every painting is a representational depiction of female fertility.
 The more serious reason to consider purchasing this painting is that it has a lot of blue.
 A poll gathered in various countries reveals that blue is the world’s favorite color.
 This color is often painted in rooms to calm, soothe, and increase the spiritual vibe in a room.
 This piece is modern and abstract and would flatter a home furnished with curving, Contempo furniture, specifically art deco.